-Professional Scrum Master (PSM-I) workshop has a module that talks about the Definition of DONE (DoD) and Technical Debt.
-I have often come across several students who find this concept confusing.
-This article is a small attempt to have better clarity on these topics.
-Let us take a look at the DoD-
+The Professional Scrum Master (PSM-I) workshop has a module that talks about DoD and Technical Debt, and I have often come across students who are confused about this concept.
+This article is a small attempt to have more clarity on these topics.
+Let's take DoD first

 DONE = Releasable

-- What does it take for the Development team to put the Product into Production?
+- What does it take for the Development Team to put the Product into Production?

 - Business or Functional requirements